cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

   display_name = "kubenode-hpcTest-aws-0"

 | [**NOTE 1**: This will be taken as a whole block and placed directly on a .tf file]
-| [**NOTE 2**: Clouds that don't support resource creation with Terraform or k8saaS can't currently be tested with this Test-Suite]

 ``Dependencies``